loliplayz22/jeopardy_lab/README.md

-###### TRIVIA (FAMILY-DAY) LAB
+# TRIVIA (FAMILY-DAY) LAB

-is a question-and-answer game built using Python.
+A question-and-answer game built using Python.
 The goal of the project is to create an interactive game that challenges users with trivia questions, checks their answers, and keeps track of scores in a fun and easy-to-use format.

 ---

-### 1. WHAT THE PROGRAM DOES
+## 1. What the Program Does

-TRIVIA is a terminal that:
+TRIVIA is a terminal program that:
-- retrieves users and their names
+- Retrieves users and their names
 - Loads trivia questions and answers from a structured JSON file
 - Displays individual questions to users, one at a time
 - Tracks the score of each player based on correct or incorrect responses
 - Can serve multiple users (players) and keep track of each player’s score individually

+---

+## 2. Trivia Content

-### 2. All trivia content (questions, answers, categories, and point values) is stored in a separate JSON file.
+All trivia content (questions, answers, categories, and point values) is stored in a separate JSON file.

-# Each question in the JSON file includes:
+Each question in the JSON file includes:
 - A unique ID
 - The category
 - The question text
 - The correct answer
 - A point value

+---

 ## 3. Team Roles

-# Person 1 (Kimberly): Responsible for trivia question data
+### Person 1 (Kimberly): Trivia Question Data
-- Creates and maintains data/trivia_data.json
+- Creates and maintains `data/trivia_data.json`
-- Make sure the JSON format is correct and can be read easily
+- Ensures the JSON format is correct and can be read easily

-# Person 2 (Grace): Handles user setup in user.py and user_data.json
+### Person 2 (Grace): User Setup
-- Defines the user class and related functions in src/user.py
+- Defines the user class and related functions in `src/user.py`
-- Manages data/user_data.json, storing player information and scores
+- Manages `data/user_data.json` (player information and scores)
-- Ensures users' data is inputted and stored correctly
+- Ensures user data is inputted and stored correctly

-# Person 3 (Loli): Handles trivia.py and running the actual game
+### Person 3 (Loli): Game Logic
-- Implements game logic
+- Implements game logic in `src/trivia.py`
-- Works in src/trivia.py
-- Handles how rounds are played, asking questions, and updating points.
+- Handles rounds, questions, and scoring
-- Connects trivia data and system so the game works smoothly
+- Connects trivia data with the system so the game works smoothly

-# Person 4 (Mia): Imports into main file and creates the leaderboard.py file
+### Person 4 (Mia): Integration and Leaderboard

-- Brings the pieces together.
+- Brings all parts together in `src/main.py`
 - Saves user data
 - Keeps track of high scores
-- Writes the main program in src/main.py that imports all modules and runs the game.
-- Creates src/leaderboard.py to sort and display scores.
+- Creates `src/leaderboard.py` to sort and display scores

-- Makes sure everything is working and the leaderboard works
+---

-### 4. Project Structure
+## 4. Project Structure

 ```
 project/